-Simulation of multiphase Darcy flows in discrete fracture media in collaboration with Konstantin Brenner,
+Simulation of two-phase Darcy flows in fractured porous media with discrete fracture matrix models (DFM) in collaboration with Konstantin Brenner, Mayya Groza, Julian Hennicker, Joubine Aghili

 - The objective of this project is to investigate the modelization and discretization of

-multiphase flow in fractured media coupling the Darcy flow in the fracture network
+two-phase flow in fractured porous media coupling the Darcy flow in the fracture network

 represented as 2D surfaces with the Darcy flow in the surrounding 3D matrix.
 It leads to the so called hybrid